-Many people have a picture of divorce as a long and costly process that leaves people further embittered against one another and unhappy with how the divorce went.
-Divorce in DC does not have to involve a contentious long drawn out court battle.
-If you and your spouse are able to amicably resolve matters related to the divorce, then you should consider getting an uncontested divorce in DC.
-You and your spouse will need to agree on dividing property and debt, whether or not there will be alimony, and what to do about children if you have them.
-If you can reach an agreement with your spouse on those items then you are well on your way to getting an uncontested divorce in DC.
-Once you have reached an agreement with your spouse, then you have to sign and file the requisite paperwork with the court.
+Many people picture divorce as a long and costly process that leaves people further embittered against one another and unhappy with how the divorce went.
+Divorce in DC does not have to involve a contentious, drawn-out court battle.
+If you and your spouse can amicably resolve matters related to the divorce, you should consider getting an uncontested divorce in DC.
+You and your spouse must agree on dividing marital property and debt, whether or not there will be alimony, and what to do about children if you have them.
+If you can agree with your spouse on those items then you are well on your way to getting an uncontested divorce in DC.
+Once you have agreed with your spouse, you must sign and file the requisite paperwork with the court.
 Once the paperwork is filed you will receive a court date where a judge will preside over your uncontested divorce in DC.
-In an uncontested divorce in DC rather than having multiple trips to the court, you have one hearing and you get your divorce in DC granted the day of your one hearing.
+In an uncontested divorce in DC, rather than having multiple trips to the court, you have one hearing, and you get your divorce in DC granted the day of your one hearing.
 The steps are outlined in greater detail below.

-The first thing you will need is to meet the residency and separation requirements that are necessary to get a divorce in DC.
-These requirements are that either you or your spouse have lived in DC for six months before filing divorce, and that you have been separated mutually and continuously from one another for six months, or have been separated continuously for one year.
-The law of divorce in DC allows for separation while cohabitation, which means some people are able to get their uncontested divorce in DC by proving to the court that they are separated even though they are still living together.
-Our DC Family Lawyer can explain what the requirements are for separation while cohabitating.
+First, you must meet the residency and separation requirements necessary to get a divorce in DC.
+These requirements are that either you or your spouse have lived in DC for six months before filing for divorce and that you have been separated mutually and continuously from one another for six months or have been separated continuously for one year.
+The law of divorce in DC allows for separation while cohabitation, which means some people can get their uncontested divorce in DC by proving to the court that they are separated even though they are still living together.
+Our DC Family Lawyer can explain the requirements for separation while cohabitating.

-In addition to meeting the basic requirements for divorce in DC, as mentioned above you will need to have an agreement that resolves everything related to the divorce so that the only thing you are asking the court to do is to grant you your divorce in DC.
+In addition to meeting the basic requirements for divorce in DC, as mentioned above, you will need to have an agreement that resolves everything related to the divorce so that the only thing you are asking the court to do is to grant you your divorce in DC.
 Our DC Divorce Lawyer can help you draft your marital settlement agreement to make sure it meets the standards and requirements a court will want it to meet.
-In some limited cases you may not need a written agreement to get an uncontested divorce in DC, but in most cases it is a good idea to have an agreement in writing.
-A Divorce Attorney in DC can explain to you the benefits of having a written agreement.
-If you have already drafted a written agreement for you uncontested divorce in DC, our DC Divorce Lawyer can help you review it to make sure it covers everything you need.
-Once the agreement is reached and signed, then the next step is filing your case for an uncontested divorce with the court.
+In some limited cases, you may not need a written agreement to get an uncontested divorce in DC, but in most cases, it is a good idea to have an agreement in writing.
+A Divorce Attorney in DC can explain the benefits of a written agreement.
+If you have already drafted a written agreement for your uncontested divorce in DC, our DC Divorce Lawyer can help you review it to ensure it covers everything you need.
+Once the agreement is reached and signed, the next step is filing your case for an uncontested divorce with the court.

-In addition to the settlement agreement, there are several documents that you and your spouse will have to prepare for filing for your uncontested divorce in DC.
-The person filing the case will have to prepare and sign a Complaint for Absolute Divorce in DC.
+In addition to the settlement agreement, there are several documents that you and your spouse will have to prepare for filing for your DC uncontested divorce.
+The person filing the case must prepare and sign a Complaint for Absolute Divorce in DC.
 The other party will have to prepare and sign a Consent Answer.
-You both will also have to sign a document called an Uncontested Praecipe, which alerts the clerk of the court that the case is uncontested.
-Collectively these documents for an uncontested divorce in DC are referred to as the pleadings in the case.
+You both will also have to sign an Uncontested Praecipe document, which alerts the court clerk that the case is uncontested.
+Collectively, these documents for an uncontested divorce in DC are referred to as the pleadings in the case.

-Once the clerk of the court sees the case is for an uncontested divorce in DC the clerk will place the case on an expedited track, meaning it will be heard before other contested divorce cases filed at the same time.
-In most cases you can expect your uncontested divorce in DC to be heard before the court in three to five weeks after filing.
-In some cases you and your spouse may want to consider signing a joint waiver of appeal, and our DC Divorce Lawyer can explain the reasoning for signing versus not signing a joint waiver of appeal.
-Our DC Family Lawyer can also help making sure all pleadings are drafted and filed correctly so that on the day of the hearing everything goes smoothly.
+Once the court clerk sees the case is for an uncontested divorce in DC, the clerk will place the case on an expedited track, meaning it will be heard before other contested divorce cases are filed simultaneously.
+In most cases, you can expect your uncontested divorce in DC to be heard before the court in three to five weeks after filing.
+In some cases, you and your spouse may want to consider signing a joint waiver of appeal, and our DC Divorce Lawyer can explain the reasoning for signing versus not signing a joint waiver of appeal.
+Our DC Family Lawyer can also help ensure all pleadings are drafted and filed correctly so that everything goes smoothly on the day of the hearing.

-Uncontested divorce in DC involves a hearing before a judge who will ask questions and examine the filed pleadings to make sure that everything is in place to grant the uncontested divorce.
-For some people going to court and talking to a judge can be a stressful and confusing experience.
-For other people going to court and before a judge is entry into a world they have many questions about and no experience in.
+Uncontested divorce in DC involves a hearing before a judge who will ask questions and examine the filed pleadings to ensure everything is in place to grant the uncontested divorce.
+For some people, going to court and talking to a judge can be a stressful and confusing experience.
+For other people, going to court and before a judge is an entry into a world they have many questions about and no experience in.
 That is where our Washington DC Divorce Lawyer can help.
-Our DC Divorce Lawyer will go to your hearing with you for you uncontested divorce and DC, and explain what to expect and what will happen.
+Our DC Divorce Lawyer will go to your hearing with you for your uncontested divorce in DC and explain what to expect and what will happen.

 The Barkat Law Firm has handled countless uncontested divorce cases for our clients.
 Our experience in representing clients in uncontested divorces in DC will help you get what you want – a quick divorce that helps you avoid a long, costly, and expensive divorce in DC.
-Our DC Divorce Lawyer will help you get from the beginning of the divorce to end of your divorce efficiently and quickly by being involved during each stage in the process from agreement, to pleadings, to filing, to appearing at the uncontested divorce hearing with you.
+Our DC Divorce Lawyer will help you get from the beginning of the divorce to the end of your divorce efficiently and quickly by being involved during each stage in the divorce process, from agreement to pleadings to filing to appearing at the uncontested divorce hearing with you.

 FAQ’s About Uncontested Divorces in DC

-An uncontested divorce, or consent divorce, is a divorce where the parties have reached an agreement on all the relevant issues to their case such as property division, alimony, child custody, child support, etc., and the only thing the court has to do is grant a divorce.
+An uncontested divorce, or consent divorce, is a divorce where the parties have reached an agreement on all the relevant issues to their case, such as property division, property settlement agreement, alimony, child custody, child support, etc., and the only thing the court has to do is grant a divorce.
 Below are several frequently asked questions about uncontested divorces in Washington, DC.

-Q: How can I qualify to get an uncontested divorce in Washington, DC?
+Q: How can I qualify for an uncontested divorce in Washington, DC?

-A: In order to get an uncontested divorce in Washington, DC you need to meet the jurisdictional requirements and have an agreement on all issues in your case.
+A: To get an uncontested divorce in Washington, DC, you must meet the jurisdictional requirements and agree on all issues in your case.

 Q: What are the jurisdictional requirements for an uncontested divorce in Washington, DC?

-A: The jurisdictional requirements for an uncontested divorce in Washington, DC require that one of the parties to the case have lived in Washington, DC for at least six months preceding the filing of the case, and that the parties have been mutually, voluntarily, and continuously separated for six months before the filing, or that the parties have been separated for one year prior to filing.
+A: The jurisdictional requirements for an uncontested divorce in Washington, DC require that one of the parties to the divorce case has lived in Washington, DC, for at least six months preceding the divorce filing and that the parties have been mutually, voluntarily, and continuously separated for six months before the filing, or that the parties have been separated for one year before filing.

 Q: How long does it take to get a court date for an uncontested divorce in Washington, DC?

-A: The court date is assigned at the time of the filing, and is dependent on the Court’s docket.
-However, you can usually expect to receive a court date that is set for about 3-5 weeks after the time of filing.
-For example, if you file on August 1, you will likely be in court at the end of August or beginning of September.
+A: The court date is assigned at the filing time and depends on the Court’s docket.
+However, you can usually expect to receive a court or hearing date set for about 3-5 weeks after filing.
+For example, if you file on August 1, you will likely be in court at the end of August or the beginning of September.

 Q: Do both parties have to attend the uncontested divorce hearing?